 Andrew, a Galilean fisherman from Bethsaida, was the first disciple to be called by Jesus.
 He is said to have preached the gospel in Greece.

-Summary of St Andrew, Apostle.
-Born at Bethsaida (Galilee), A fisherman and perhaps a disciple of John the Baptist.
-Introduced his brother, Simon Peter, to Jesus and became one of the first to follow Christ.
-Mentioned a number of times in the gospels, for example, in introducing some Gentiles to Jesus (John 12:20ff.).
-Widely venerated since ancient times and remembered as one of the twelve who bore witness to the life, death, and resurrection of Jesus.
+Summary : St Andrew, Apostle.
+Born at Bethsaida (Galilee), A fisherman and a disciple of John the Baptist.
+He introduced his brother, Simon Peter, to Jesus and became one of the first twelve to follow Christ.
+Mentioned a number of times in the gospels, for example, in introducing some Gentiles to Jesus (John 12:20f).

 Andrew, a Galilean fisherman from Bethsaida, was the first disciple to be called by Jesus.
 He is said to have preached the gospel in Greece and to have been crucified at Patras.
 He is patron of Scotland, Russia and Greece.
 Patrick Duffy outlines what is known about him.